KPVS

 KPVS and KLUA are commercial radio stations in the island of Hawaiʻi, broadcasting to the Hilo and Kailua-Kona areas on 95.9 MHz FM and 93.9 MHz FM, respectively.
-The two stations simulcast as The Beat, a rhythmic CHR format.
+The two stations simulcast as The Beat, a top 40/CHR format.

 On April 1, 2016, the simulcast adopted its present format, at the time retaining the "Native FM" name.